1

 Protactinium

 Protactinium primarly is generated from the decay of the rare isotope uranium 235 (via the very unstable thorium 231).
 Therefore it only exists in small amounts, most of it is found in nuclear waste.
-The half-life of the most stable isotope is 32760 years, which makes the highly toxic element even in tiny amounts very dangerous for a long time.
-Outside of science, no reasonable applications for protactinium exist.
+The half-life of the most stable isotope 231 is 32760 years.
+Outside of science, no applications for protactinium exist.
 Nearly all protactinium decays further to actinium.